 Blue Pools Haast Pass

 Tucked away in what you might mistake for a magical land, the Blue Pools of Haast Pass are found after a short walk through a stunning forest in the Southern Alps.
 The pure glacial pools are insanely deep and clear and will basically blow your mind.
-Face your fears and walk the swing bridge for the perfect insta shot.
+Face your fears and walk the swing bridge for the perfect shot for the 'Gram.

 We’ve got another Tolkien inspired location on the list!
 This one is from The Hobbit: An Unexpected Journey and it looks like old mate Pete knew what he was up to when he scouted places to bring Middle Earth to life.
 Located near Glenorchy along Lover’s Leap Road (cute!), a visit to Earnslaw Burn will deliver incredible views from the tussock basin at the head of the valley.
 Earnslaw Burn is a glacier that has formed a number of waterfalls that cascade down the massive rock faces.
 The size and the sound of these falls are seriously unreal—one look at it and you’ll be feeling smaller than Bilbo and the dwarves.